urvikasingh/AURA-/README.md

 Urvika Singh

 >  This project is under active development.
-Current focus is on improving RAG data quality and expanding agent capabilities.
+Current focus is on improving Python RAG data quality and Tech AI response reliability.